-In May of 2011, Montana residents were hit with some of the worst flooding this state has seen in decades, and many without flood insurance lost thousands of dollars in property damage.
+Montana residents have recently been hit with some of the worst flooding this state has seen in decades, and many without flood insurance lost thousands of dollars in property damage.
 These floods caused major problems throughout the state.
 Flood emergencies were declared in Jefferson, Sanders and Musselshell counties, hundreds of homes in Joliet were flooded, many roadways were shut down and drinking water in Petroleum County was affected by the rising waters.
 Floods can happen at any time and can affect anyone in this state.
 That is why residents of Montana who are not currently covered are strongly encouraged to begin reviewing flood insurance quotes.

 Montana Flood Insurance Facts as Reported by FEMA

 - As of September 30, 2013, there were 5,865 flood policies in effect in MT

 - Approximately 3,000 of these policies are for properties in high-risk areas